Black Culture

 Since 1921, Billy Webb Elks Lodge has served the Black community as a YWCA, a USO club and a safe haven for those fleeing the Vanport floods in the 1940s.

-Hip-hop, reggae and African dance hall: Portland’s young-adult dance scene is a kaleidoscope of trendy modern venues such as Trio Club and small “juke-joints” scattered throughout the city.
+Hip-hop, reggae and African dance hall: Portland’s young-adult dance scene is a kaleidoscope of trendy modern venues such as Trio Lounge and small “juke-joints” scattered throughout the city.

 Radio Stations